 Researchers applied pressure to the growing blood vessels (see photo) to a degree that created 5, 10 or 30 percent strain.
 The pressure, either early (0 to 5 days) or late (5 to 10 days), was applied rhythmically in a way that simulated walking.
 The Willett says he and his team expected — based on previous research – that 30 percent strain would be inhibitory to healing.
 Instead, the highest amount of strain pushed blood vessels to grow longer and branch more – but only when applied in the later stages.

 “We originally hypothesized that 30 percent strain would be inhibitory both early and delayed, because it is such a large magnitude,” Willett says.
 “This finding highlights the differences in strain sensitivity between the early stage, when vessels are still forming, and more established networks.”

 Ruehle and the other researchers were able to discern the effects of the mechanical strain on proliferation, and on the extracellular matrix – the mesh of proteins outside the cell.
 They also could take a peek at some of the genes whose activity was affected by high amounts of mechanical strain.

-The authors say that modulating the timing of mechanical strain could be relevant for several scenarios of healing or regeneration, where rehabilitation and mechanical therapy could be used to enhance repair.
+Experts say that modulating the timing of mechanical strain could be relevant for several scenarios of healing or regeneration, where rehabilitation such as a Post Rehab Fitness Program and mechanical therapy could be used to enhance repair.

 “While we were initially motivated by bone tissue regeneration, a number of other tissues also experience ECM [extracellular matrix] forces; for example, ligaments and tends undergo tension, venous ulcers are often treated with compression bandages, and even cutaneous wounds experience tension during closure,” they write.